-- o A team must perform two (2) different dance routines to two (2) different songs - Sound effects are allowed but actual cheers are not - Beginner Team non-mount and non-tumble - o Must perform at least one (1) jump and one (1) kick by at least one (1) athlete - Advanced Team mount and tumble - Must perform at least one (1) jump and one (1) kick along with at least one (1) tumble, stunt or pyramid by at least one (1) athlete - Unified Team - Time - A team has a maximum performance time of two (2) minutes and 30 seconds - Time will begin once the music starts - Music - Must be suitable for family listening - Must be in a CD format - Hand signals from the coach in the coaches box will be used to indicate to the volunteer when the music should start and stop - Music must be ready to start once the volunteer pushes play - Time will not be allotted for a team's music to be fast forwarded
+- A team must perform two different dance routines to two different songs - Sound effects are allowed but actual cheers are not - Flags, banners, signs, pompoms, megaphones and pieces of cloth are the only props allowed.
+Props with poles or similar support apparatus may not be used in conjunction with any kind of stunt or tumbling.
+All props must be safely discarded out of harm's way (example: throwing a hard sign across the outlined competition floor from a stunt is not allowed).
+Any uniform piece purposefully removed from the body and used for visual effect will be considered a prop once it is removed from the body - Beginner Team non-mount and non-tumble - o Must perform at least one jump and one kick by at least one athlete - Advanced Team mount and tumble - Must perform at least one jump and one kick along with at least one tumble, stunt or pyramid by at least one athlete - Unified Team - Time - A team has a maximum performance time of two minutes and 30 seconds - o Time will begin once the music starts - Music - Must be suitable for family listening and be free of vulgar and/or inappropriate language - Must be in a CD format - All music recordings mixed together in routines should be properly licensed and written confirmation of such license should be available upon request.
+Under U.S. copyright law, music is not permitted to create a re-mix, mash-up or medley without proper written authorization from the copyright owners - Hand signals from the coach in the coaches box will be used to indicate to the volunteer when the music should start and stop - Music must be ready to start once the volunteer pushes play - Time will not be allotted for a team's music to be fast forwarded